biometrics/openbr/docs/docs/docs/cpp_api.md

     File::get<float, File>(QList<File>() << f1 << f2, "Key2");  // Error: Key doesn't exist in f2
     File::get<QRectF, File>(QList<File>() << f1 << f2, "Key1"); // Error: float is not convertable to QRectF

-### static <a href=http://doc.qt.io/qt-5/QList.html>QList</a>&lt;T&gt; get(const <a href=http://doc.qt.io/qt-5/QList.html>QList</a>&lt;U&gt; &fileList, const <a href=http://doc.qt.io/qt-5/QString.html>QString</a> &key, const T &defaultValue)
+### static [QList](http://doc.qt.io/qt-5/QList.html)&lt;T&gt; get(const [QList](http://doc.qt.io/qt-5/QList.html)&lt;U&gt; &fileList, const [QString](http://doc.qt.io/qt-5/QString.html) &key, const T &defaultValue)

-This function requires a type specification in place of T and U. Valid types for U are [File](#file) and <a href=http://doc.qt.io/qt-5/QString.html>QString</a>.
+This function requires a type specification in place of T and U. Valid types for U are [File](#file) and [QString](http://doc.qt.io/qt-5/QString.html).
 T can be any type.
 Returns a list of the values of the key in each of the given files.
 If the key doesn't exist in any of the files or the value cannot be converted to type T the given defaultValue is returned.

     File f1, f2;
     f1.set("Key1", QVariant::fromValue<float>(1));